mihikakrishna/Hand-Gesture-Recognizer/README.md

 ## About The Project
 ![](https://github.com/mihikakrishna/ECS171-Project/blob/main/demo/live_demo.gif)

 Our ECS171 project is a joint effort by a team of five passionate individuals aiming to understand how humans interact with computers.
 We built a hand gesture recognition system that we implemented on a website.
 By combining our knowledge of deep learning techniques and computer vision algorithms, our objective was to create a system capable of accurately recognizing and categorizing various hand gestures in real-time scenarios.
 Through careful testing and continuous refinement, we assessed the performance of our hand gesture recognition system using a diverse range of hand gestures.
 The outcomes we obtained illustrate the exciting possibilities of improving human-computer interaction through intuitive and effortless control using gestures in different applications.
+The possibilities are endless.

 ## Getting Started